1. What type of advisor are they?

 2. What services do they provide?

 Some advisors provide investment management services only – managing your portfolio based on agreed-upon long-term goals.
-Wealth Management or Planning firms provide a big picture view with a broad range of additional financial counsel designed to help clients more effectively manage, monitor, and maintain their wealth.
+Wealth Management firms provide a big picture view with a broad range of additional financial counsel designed to help clients more effectively manage, monitor, and maintain their wealth.

 3. What certifications do they have?